adudu21isme/vinegar-rpc/README.md

 > This allows you to use Quick Sign-In (or another browser-based login method) if OAuth login does not work in Studio.
 8. Close the settings and launch Studio.
 RPC should now ideally work if the Python script is running successfully!

-## How to uninstall once fully installed?
+## How to uninstall once installed?
 1. Ensure Vinegar and all Roblox Studio instances are completely closed.
 2. Open `launch_studio.sh` and copy everything after `/usr/bin/flatpak`.
 For example in:
 ```